-Manipulation

-Another pitfall is the intellectual trap; it is important not to confuse current events with those of May 1968, a period of student protest, rioting and unrest in France.
-In these confrontations, children of 13 years old are in the 'visible' front line.
-They have no spokespeople, they have no claims, they have no revolutionary dreams.

-The very expression of the situation is biased:

-television broadcasts are largely what has been formatted by those interviewed, and manipulation can be child's play in every sense of the word.

-Secondly, there is the economic trap.
-Given that this revolt is to a certain extent a cry of help simply to be allowed to 'exist', it would be wrong to send back the message that our world economy does not need the disinherited, or unprofitable citizens.

-Finally, the cultural trap - faced with a critical need to be inventive, the major risk is that we fall back on archaic models.
-Diversity can and must be converted into riches, it is not - and must not - be seen as an insurmountable obstacle.
+Other pitfalls ?
+First of all the intellectual trap, it is important not to confuse the current events with those of May 1968, a period of student protest, rioting and unrest in France.
+This situation is very different, characterised by asymmetry.
+In these confrontations, children of 13 years old are in the " visible " front line.
+They have no spokespeople, they have no claims, they have no " revolutionary " dreams.
+The very expression of the situation is biased : television broadcasts are largely what has been formatted by those interviewed to be camera ready and manipulation can be literally child's play in every sense of the word.
+Secondly there is the economic trap, given that this revolt is to a certain extent a cry of help simply to be allowed to "exist ", it would be very wrong to send back the message that our world economy does not need the "disinherited", "the unprofitable" citizens.
+Finally, the cultural trap.
+Faced with a critical need to be inventive, the major risk is that we fall back on the most archaic models.
+Diversity can and must be converted to riches, it is not and must not be seen as an insurmountable obstacle.

-Obviously, as is the rule in all extreme events, the risk of the situation escalating into deadly confrontation must not be neglected.
+Obviously, as is the rule in all extreme situations, the risk of the situation escalating to deadly confrontations must not be neglected.
 There are always determined groups who operate with this type of objective.
-Both paranoia and naivety are equally dangerous.
-However it is essential to generate a dynamic that seeks positive approaches, involving many different actors.
+Both paranoia and naivity are equally dangerous.
+However it is essential to generate a dynamic will to seek positive approaches, involving many different actors.

-So called 'cyclonic' crises - which seem to absorb external energy at ground level to build up internal energy - call for similarly designed responses.
-In other words, when dealing with this 'out of the box' crisis, the ordinary citizen must be been nulation
+Which actors should be involved ?
+So called " cyclonic " type crises - which seem to absorb external energy at ground level to build up internal energy - call for similarly designed responses.
+In other words when dealing with this " out of the box " type crisis, the ordinary citizen must be placed at the heart of crisis management.
+Above all, the ordinary people must not be made to feel abandoned, must not feel that the only focus of attention are the troublemakers, must not feel that the management of the event.